RavenousLegs

 The Toranas (gateways) of Sanchi Stupa resemble ancient Instagram walls with a huge collection of illustrations depicting moral tales from the life of Buddha, called Jatakas.
 Buddha attained Nirvana after many lives, and various stories from all his lives are considered as teachings in Buddhism.
 In all the scenes on the reliefs, Buddha is never personified even when he is playing the main role.

-• Miracle of Buddha walking on river: The upper part of the illustration depicts a sage and his disciples trying a rescue in the flooded river.
-The lower part represents a promenade as Buddha who walked on the river to control the flood as the sage and his disciples pay homage to the Master.
+• Miracle of Buddha walking on river: Miracle of Buddha walking on the river: The upper part of the illustration depicts a sage and his disciples trying to rescue themselves in the flooded river.
+The lower part represents a promenade as Buddha walks on the river to control the flood, as the sage and his disciples pay homage to the Master.

 Jataka - Buddha walking on river - The Great Stupa at Sanchi, Madhya Pradesh